Elizabeth's Kitchen Diary

 Chef Shirazul Islam from the Bengal Spice Indian Takeaway in Lerwick, Shetland, holding a lamb and spinach curry

-How does lamb compliment common spices used in curries?
+How does lamb complement common spices used in curries?

-Less spice is needed when cooking with lamb as it has such a unique flavour, but cumin, coriander, chilli and turmeric all compliment lamb very well.
+Less spice is needed when cooking with lamb as it has such a unique flavour, but cumin, coriander, chilli and turmeric all complement lamb very well.

 Can you share one lamb ‘cooking hack’?

 Cook lamb as slowly as possible, and use bone-in lamb with the marrow for extra flavour.
-Fresh lamb straight from the butchers is the best.
+Fresh lamb straight from the butcher is the best.

 Chef Shirazul Islam from the Bengal Spice Indian Takeaway in Lerwick, Shetland, holding a lamb and spinach curry